cwolock/survML/README.md

   as-is).
 It is also possible to include a dummy variable for each time in the grid (i.e., treat time as a `factor` variable) using option `dummy`.
-- `learner`: Currently, `SuperLearner` and `xgboost` are available.
-Each has its own control parameters, which are detailed below.
+- `learner`: Currently, the only supported option is `SuperLearner`.
 - `SL_control`: This is a named list of arguments that are passed directly to the `SuperLearner()` function. `SL.library` gives the library of algorithms to be included in the Super Learner binary